 Overview

-We are a member of Co-operatives UK and understand and support co-operative aims and principles and the law which regulates this form of jointly owned and democratically controlled enterprise, often used (in the form of a community benefit society) for community-led energy projects.
+We understand and support co-operative aims and principles and the law which regulates this form of jointly owned and democratically controlled enterprise, often used (in the form of a community benefit society) for community-led energy projects.

 Areas of focus